The Business Owner’s Policy (BOP) is a package of several common types of insurance for small businesses.

-- Commercial Property Insurance protects the value of your building and other property owned by your business from a variety of risks such as fire, wind, theft, and vandalism.
+- Commercial property insurance protects the value of your building and other property owned by your business from a variety of risks such as fire, wind, theft, and vandalism.
 If your building or property are damaged or destroyed by covered causes, the insurer will reimburse your company for the losses you suffer.
-Your business contents, which is your property not including buildings, such as equipment, tools, computers, and inventory generally must be stored within 100 feet of your business premises to be covered.
+Your business contents, which is your property not including buildings, such as equipment, tools, computers, artwork, furniture, and inventory generally must be stored within 100 feet of your business premises to be covered.

 - Retail stores (selling either goods or services)